RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Introduction

 \section{Introduction}

 A relational database (RDB) is a collection of data organized into multiple tables connected by shared keys.
-RDBs enable systematic and efficient management of related information and have been adopted across diverse domains, including finance~\citep{ionescu2024assessment}, healthcare~\citep{tarigan2023relational}, and e-commerce~\citep{saweczko2023comparative}.
-This widespread use has led to the emergence of various machine learning problems defined on RDBs.
+RDBs enable systematic and efficient management of related information through query languages such as SQL, and have been widely adopted across diverse industries, including finance~\citep{ionescu2024assessment}, healthcare~\citep{tarigan2023relational}, and e-commerce~\citep{saweczko2023comparative}.
+This widespread use has led to the emergence of diverse machine learning applications built upon RDBs.

 For machine learning on RDBs, recent studies have explored graph-based approaches~\cite{fey2023relational, gan2024graph, robinson2024relbench, wang20244dbinfer, yuan2025contextgnn, chen2025relgnn}, which involve modeling RDBs as graphs.
 Typically, rows of tables are modeled as nodes in the resulting graph, and foreign key (FK) relationships are represented as edges.
 Graph modeling, where graph neural networks are subsequently applied, effectively captures structural dependencies and leads to improved performance across a range of machine learning tasks~\cite{cvitkovic2020supervisedrd, robinson2024relbench, wang20244dbinfer}.